 The requirement covers existing as well as new processes.
 The Pollution Control Team carries out this service.

 When the permit is granted, the Pollution Control Team will attach conditions to the permit to minimise the emissions of pollutants.
-This may include requirements for pollution control equipment, routine monitoring, prescribe the height of chimneys and other measures designed to make emissions harmless to the environment.

 An application for a permit may be refused in the following circumstances: